Insider Buying: L Sampson Acqu - GuruFocus.com

 Who is L Sampson?

-L Sampson is the President, CEO, and CFO of ModivCare Inc. With extensive experience in the healthcare industry, Sampson has been instrumental in driving the company's growth and strategic direction.
-Under Sampson's leadership, ModivCare has expanded its service offerings and improved its operational efficiency, positioning the company for long-term success.
+L Sampson is the President, CEO, and CFO of ModivCare Inc. With a strong background in finance and management, Sampson has been instrumental in driving the company's growth and success.
+Sampson's insider buying activity is particularly significant as it demonstrates a high level of confidence in the company's future performance and potential for growth.

 ModivCare Inc's Business Description